Vonage-Community/video-api-web-samples/README.md

 * Basic-Background-Blur ([source](https://github.com/vonage-community/video-api-web-samples/tree/main/Basic-Background-Blur)) -- This sample application shows how to add background blur with the Vonage Video APIs.

+* Basic-Captions ([source](https://github.com/vonage-community/video-api-web-samples/tree/main/Basic-Captions)) -- This sample application shows how to add real-time captions with the Vonage Video APIs.

 * Basic-Noise-Suppression ([source](https://github.com/vonage-community/video-api-web-samples/tree/main/Basic-Noise-Suppression)) -- This sample application shows how to add a background Noise Suppression feature to the Vonage Video APIs.
 It is very similar to the Basic Video Chat example but adds the `applyAudioFilter`, `clearAudioFilter`, and `getAudioFilter` methods on the Publisher Object.

 * Basic-Video-Transformer ([source](https://github.com/vonage-community/video-api-web-samples/tree/main/Basic-Video-Transformer)) -- This sample application shows how to use a basic video transformer with the Vonage Video APIs.
 It is very similar to the Basic Video Chat example but it adds a threshold processor to the published video.